un1v3rse/U13Log/README.md

 ## Why Yet ANOTHER Logger?

-I have a large ego. :)  I also wanted to play around with GitHub before I post something more substantial... stay tuned.
+Mainly, I wanted to play around with GitHub before I post something more substantial... stay tuned.

 But also, there were drawbacks to all of the frameworks I've looked at: